Meet Our Speakers

 Colleen Pender

-Program DirectorNab
+Program DirectorNAB

 Colleen has worked with senior client and vendor stakeholders spanning over multiple international locations.
 She has a strong delivery focus and excels at finding solutions to challenges.
 Her strong communication and negotiation skills help her to operate effectively in complex environments and achieve the best outcomes for organisations and customers.
 She is a passionate leader and coach who empowers individuals and inspires teams to drive change and continuous improvement.